TheMuffinManRL/holbertonschool-shell/permissions/README.md

-2-groups script - prints all the groups the current user is a part of 3-new_owner script - changes owner of hello file to user betty 4-empty script - adds hello file to current working directory 5-execute script - adds execute permission to owner of file hello 6-multiple permissions script - add execute permissions for user and group and read permissions to other users
+2-groups script - prints all the groups the current user is a part of 3-new_owner script - changes owner of hello file to user betty 4-empty script - adds hello file to current working directory 5-execute script - adds execution permission to owner of file hello 6-multiple permissions script - adds execution permissions for user and group and read permissions to other users

+7-everybody script - adds execution permission to the owner, group and other users to the file hello